square3ang/tpmix/README.md

 - Status auto save and load, in ~/.config/toppingmixer/toppingmixer.settings
 - All level meters.
 Inputs, Playbacks, Loopbacks input and output, Outputs input and output
 - Gain step can be finer than 1dB, it's digital, (linearly) can be almost any value between (-64.0,-64.0)
+- manual load/save, and save to device

 ### Works not

-- Restoring 48V phantom power, for device safety reason.
-Code commented out
+- Restoring 48V phantom power.
+For device safety reason, code commented out
 - Save/load Solo switches.
 See toppingmixer.settings and below

 ### TODOs

 - Peak indicator for all level meters
-- Add manual load/save, and save to device
 - Reset timer for level meter, the device stops updating if signal lower than -96dBfs
+- push all saved status to the device

 ## Design